hengeb/router/README.md

     }

     // this route will only match if the method is POST
-    // this will also check for a POST variable _csrf_token and validate it to prevent CSRF attacks
+    // this will also check for a POST variable _csrfToken and validate it to prevent CSRF attacks
     // you can override this by passing `checkCsrfToken: false` to the Route attribute
     // generate the CSRF token with $router->createCsrfToken()
     #[Route('POST /login', allow: true)]